back to main menu

 Mmmm, yeah, why did you go out of your way to call your statistics page a "TPS Report"?

-This is a homage to the 1978 Atari 2600 game "Canyon Bomber", programmed by David Crane.
-Why anyone would drop bombs from a plane to blow up striated rock in a canyon is beyond me.
-Maybe this was a better name than "block hitter".
+This is a homage to the 1978 Atari 2600 game"Canyon Bomber", programmed by David Crane.
+Why anyone in real life would want to drop bombs from a plane to blow up striated rock in a canyon is beyond me.
+Maybe this was a better name than"block hitter".
+Anyways, I've always liked this game even if it was one of the less popular Atari games.
 For you nerdy trivia buffs, David later went on to produce the landmark game "Pitfall" for the Atari 2600.

 Where are those cute little dotty icons from?
 I have seen them before somewhere but can't remember where.